 Carnegie Hall explored China’s vibrant culture in 2009 with Ancient Paths, Modern Voices, a festival that showcased orchestral and traditional Chinese music and dance, as well as exhibitions of Chinese artwork.
 A partnership with the Philharmonic Society of Orange County and the Segerstrom Center for the Artsin Costa Mesa, California, took programming from this festival to the West Coast.
 The partnership continued in 2010–2011 when the Segerstrom Center presented JapanOC in tandem with the JapanNYC festival at Carnegie Hall.
 The two-part JapanNYC marked the emotional return in December of Seiji Ozawa, who also served as the festival’s artistic director, when he conducted the Saito Kinen Orchestra.
 The second part of the festival, in March 2011, was dedicated to the victims of the earthquake and tsunami that ravaged Japan the same month.

 Beginning in 2010, an extensive renovation of Carnegie Hall’s upper floors was launched to fully modernize backstage areas and create inspirational new spaces to house the Hall’s extensive and growing music-education programs.
-A new Education Wing will include ensemble rooms, practice rooms, and teaching studios, as well as a state-of-the-art home for Carnegie Hall’s Archives.
+A new Education Wing will include ensemble rooms, practice rooms, and music studios, as well as a state-of-the-art home for Carnegie Hall’s Archives.
 Adjacent to the Education Wing will be a new outdoor Roof Terrace, a gathering place for visitors to the building.
 These new spaces will ultimately provide a wonderful setting in which to inspire a lifelong love of music in young musicians, students, and educators, enabling Carnegie Hall to increase the number of people that it serves.

 The Studio Towers Renovation Project, largely made possible by a generous leadership gift from Joan and Sanford I. Weill and The Weill Family Foundation, as well as major funding from New York City and New York State, is scheduled to be completed in 2014.